clesleycode/geospatial-data-analysis/geospatial.md

 ## 2.0 Geojsonio & Geopandas

+GeoJSON is a specific format for representing a variety of geographic objects.
+It supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.

 ### 2.1 Geojsonio

-Geojsonio converts geographic data to geojson formats.
-Here we read in the json of a point and plot it on an interactive map.
+Geojsonio is a tool used for visualizing geojson.
+Here we read in the geojson of a point and plot it on an interactive map.

 ``` python
 from geojsonio import display